MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

     4. `List`: Add choices to prompt as a numbered list.
     5. `SuggestedAction`: Add choices to prompt as suggested actions.
     6. `HeroCard`: Add choices to prompt as a HeroCard with buttons.
 6. `RecognizerOptions`: FindChoicesOptions or expression which evaluates to FindChoicesOptions.
-The FindChoicesOptions include:
+The FindChoicesOptions has these properties:
     1. `NoValue`: A boolean value that determines whether the `choices` value will be search over or not.
 The default is _false_.
     2. `NoAction`: A boolean value that determines whether the `title` of the `choices` action will be search over or not.
 The default is _false_.
     3. `RecognizeNumbers`: A boolean value that determines whether or not the the recognizer should check for Numbers using the NumberRecognizer's NumberModel.